-You already know that you need good music for your video.
-You’re here to learn how to find the right track.
+You already know that you need a good sound design for your video.
+You’re here to learn how to find the right music track.
 So let’s cut to the chase.

 Here are 5 frequently asked questions about finding and choosing music for video, answered by our pros at Verstiuk Production: